Actindo-AG/Documentation/DatabaseAndReporting/Operation/02_ExecuteQueriesMySQLConsole.md

 #### Prerequisites

-The user has been granted the applicable access rights, see [Grant access rights to a user group](../Integration/05_ManageUserRights.md#grant-access-rights-to-a-user-group).
+The users have been granted the applicable access rights, see [Grant access rights to a user group](../Integration/05_ManageUserRights.md#grant-access-rights-to-a-user-group).

 #### Procedure